Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 | 18     | Map | AdditionalServerInfo | Additional information about the server.
 TODO: not sure about this yet. |
 {: #mapkeys title="Mapkeys for CBOR encoding"}

+The inclusion of MAC_S or MAC_P indicate that the MAC value is appended to the message.
+The length of the MAC field is determined by the used cryptosuite.
+MAC_S and MAC_P MUST NOT both be present in a message.

 TODO: Depending on the definition of the Cipher Suites, the format for Ciphers and Cipher might change, as well as Key_P and Key_S.
 The most immediate choice would be COSE {{RFC8152}}.
 But maybe there are better choices out there.